 Under the 90-day rule, there’s a presumption of misrepresentation (fraud) if a person violates their nonimmigrant status or engages in conduct inconsistent with that status within 90 days of entry.
 This rule only applies to nonimmigrants with visas or statuses that do no carry an allowance for immigrant intent.
-If a nonimmigrant attempts certain activities during this 90-day period, the applicant should expect increased scrutiny.
+If nonimmigrants take certain actions within 90 days, they may face extra scrutiny when applying for a green card.

 Misrepresentation Explained